-In Figure 1 shows the approach that ibstpi (The International Board of Standards for Training, Performance and Instruction) has followed to develop and validate competencies (Klein & Richey, 2005).
+In Fig. 1 shows the approach that ibstpi (The International Board of Standards for Training, Performance and Instruction) has followed to develop and validate competencies [7].
 In addition, researcher would like to propose competency development concept which involved identifying the knowledge, skills, attitudes, capabilities, and tasks associated with a particular job role such as instructional design.
-The first one is defined; current practices and existing standards are identified to curricular content through competency (knowledge and skills).
-Furthermore, the ethics and values commonly used to evaluate performance-related behaviors must also be determined (Attitudes).
-Finally, a vision of the evolving nature and the future job role is articulated.
-Current practice, existing standards, ethics, values, and a vision of the future collectively provide the major input into the identification and validation of knowledge, skills, and attitudes believed to be critical to effective performance in a particular job role.
+The research methodology have the following: 1) brainstorming the current practices and existing standards are identified to curricular content through competency (knowledge and skills); 2) selecting the ethics and values commonly used to evaluate performance-related behaviors must also be determined (Attitudes); and 3) designing a vision of the evolving nature and the future job role is articulated.
+The whole process have had found that current practice, existing standards, ethics, values, and a vision of the future collectively provide the major input to the identification and validation of knowledge, skills, and attitude believed to be critical to effective performance in a particular job role.
 Researcher applied this competency model, and modified its on conceptual framework with construct a competency analysis profile.

 The qualitative and quantitative data was collected through observations, in-depth interviews, document analysis, and DACUM (Developing a Curriculum) job analysis process with 12 training instructors from 8 well-known the car automobile companies in Thailand.
-The triangulation method was referred to validate an automotive technology competency analysis profile (Creswell, 2008).
-The triangulation method is the strategies researcher use to collect data of corroborating evidence from different individuals (e.g., training instructors and automotive service technicians), types of data (observations and in-depth interviews), and methods of data collection (e.g., document analysis and in-depth interviews) in description and theme in this study.
+The triangulation method was referred to validate an automotive technology competency analysis profile [13].
+The triangulation method is the strategies researcher use to collect data of collaborating evidence from different individuals (training instructors and automotive service technicians), types of data (observations and indepth interviews), and methods of data collection (document analysis and in-depth interviews) in description and theme in this study.
 Common techniques of data gathering are in-depth interview, documentary analysis, and on-site observation.
 Just using these techniques produce a questionnaire for interpreting the reliability of a competency analysis profile.
-As analytic descriptions or reconstructions of training instructors symbolic meanings and pattern of utilize tools into research design.
-Researcher was also conducted in Figure 2.
-Furthermore, accuracy of the finding are varied terms that researcher use to describe, and strategies used to validate qualitative accounts vary in number (Creswell & Miller, 2000).
+As analytic descriptions or reconstructions of training instructorsû symbolic meanings and pattern of utilize tools into research design was also conducted in Fig. 2.
+Furthermore, accuracy of the finding are varied terms that researcher use to describe, and strategies used to validate qualitative accounts vary in number [14].